Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-The government has also been accused of seeking to extend its influence over several state-controlled broadcast media companies.
-Since Lee’s inauguration, former presidential aides and advisers have been appointed to key positions at a number of major media companies over the objections of journalists who have sought to maintain those broadcasters’ editorial independence.
-Under the Lee administration, approximately 160 journalists have been penalized for writing critical reports about government policies, as well as for their roles in advocating for press freedom since 2008.
-At the end of 2010, eight journalists remained dismissed from their positions at the YTN station and the public Munhwa Broadcasting Corporation (MBC) network for their participation in similar acts.
-The Seoul District Court ruled in November 2009 that the dismissals were an abuse of management’s disciplinary discretion.
-The court ordered YTN to reinstate six of its employees, but the station has failed to comply.
+The government has been accused of seeking to extend its influence over several state-controlled broadcast media companies.
+Since Lee’s inauguration, former presidential aides and advisers have been appointed to key positions at a number of private media companies as well, despite the objections of journalists seeking to maintain the broadcasters’ editorial independence.
+Under the Lee administration, more than 180 journalists have been penalized for writing critical reports about government policies, as well as for advocating press freedom.
+At the end of 2011, six journalists were still out of work at the Yonhap Television News station for their participation in such acts.